Food Handler Certification

 Information and Testing Schedule

-Food service workers need knowledge related to safe food handling methods to reduce foodborne illness risk.
+Food service workers need to know safe food handling methods to reduce foodborne illness risk.
 The Food Handler Certification Program provides an opportunity for food handlers to learn about food safety to assist them in assuring that food from public facilities is safe to eat.

 Food service workers at a restaurant, bed and breakfast facility, temporary food event, or selling prepared food at a fair or farmers' market are required to obtain a food handler card within 30 days of beginning work.
-A food handler card is valid for three years and is accepted in all counties throughout Oregon.
-The cost of obtaining a food handler card is $10.
-If you have a valid manager training certificate, it is accepted in lieu of a food handler card.
+A food handler card is valid for three years and is accepted in all Oregon counties.
+The cost is $10.
+If you have a valid manager training certificate, it is accepted instead of a food handler card.
 If you have a food handler card issued from another state, it is not valid in Oregon.

 The term "food handler" means those persons involved in the preparation or service of food in a restaurant or food service facility licensed under ORS 624.020 or 624.320.
 This includes, but is not limited to, cooks, wait staff, dishwashers, bartenders or bus persons.